Skip to Content

 Generally, the hair cuticle will open slightly for alkaline substances, like hair conditioners, and close for acidic substances, like apple cider vinegar rinses.

-Highly alkaline substances like hair bleach, relaxers, baking soda, and many shampoos open the cuticle so wide that it becomes dislodged.
-Highly acidic substances, like lemon juice and white vinegar, can corrode the hair cuticle.
-So it’s best to look for products that are pH balanced.
+Highly alkaline substances like hair bleach, relaxers, baking soda, and many shampoos open the cuticle so wide that the layers can break or disintegrate.
+Highly acidic substances, like lemon juice and white vinegar, can break down the hair cuticle.
+So it’s best to look for products that are pH-balanced.

 What is a Damaged Hair Cuticle?

-For instance, water is a neutral substance.
-But if your hair gets overloaded with water, it causes the cortex to swell and knock off more cuticle shingles.
+For instance, while pure water has a neutral pH of 7, it is actually higher than hair’s natural acidic pH (4.5-5.5).
+If your hair gets overloaded with water, it causes the cortex to swell and knock off more cuticle shingles.

 High Porosity Hair